brightspot/react-examples/ssg-with-webhooks/README.md

 }
 ```

+### 2. Create a notification trigger

-To keep the front-end app up-to-date at all times, it should receive a webhook notification every time content is created or updated.
+To keep the front-end app up-to-date at all times, it should receive a notification every time content is created or updated.
 One way to capture these moments is by overriding the `afterSave()` method.
-Doing so will serve as the trigger to send the webhook notification.
+Doing so will serve as the trigger to send the notification.

 This example separates the notification trigger from the data model by using a [Modification](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/modifications) of the `BlogPost` model.

-Within the overriden `afterSave()` method, the webhook payload can be created, filled with the relevant URL path data, and sent as a notification.
+Within the overriden `afterSave()` method, the payload can be created, filled with the relevant URL path data, and sent as a notification.

-Within the `afterSave()` method, a webhook payload is created and its `paths` field is populated with the URL path data from the published content.
+Within the `afterSave()` method, a payload is created and its `paths` field is populated with the URL path data from the published content.
 Then a notification is published using the matching topic and the newly instantiated payload.

 [BlogPostTrigger.ts](./brightspot/src/brightspot/example/ssg_with_webhooks/notification/BlogPostTrigger.ts)